voxel51/fiftyone-plugins/plugins/panel-examples/README.md

-## Python Panel Examples
+## Panel Examples

-This directory contains various examples of how to creat objects, views, use operators, and manipulate context state with Python Panels.
+This directory contains various example Python panels.
 Use these as a starting point for building your own panels, or read the source to understand how to:

 -   create a basic python panel
 -   use the panel type system
--   create, show, and manipulate basic object types (images, media players, strings, etc.)
+-   create, show, and manipulate basic object types (images, media players, strings, etc)
 -   create basic and interactive plots
 -   use state functions
 -   interact with FiftyOne datasets and views from within panels